unravelin/code-test-js/README.md

 - Sign up
 - Create an app (your app URL can be localhost)
 - Obtain your Client ID and Client Secret

-## Nice to haves
-- Show us your CSS chops.
-Try and do some amount of original CSS styling.

 ## Resources
 - [d3 GitHub repo](https://github.com/d3/d3)